luolinjia/en/about/index.md

 # WhoamI

-English : A new start
+English : A new start | expectation: master.

 Photography : 650D + 18-135 => be sold